HongyuanWu/aStargetseq/README.md

-* 10/23/2019  Steve share with me the AS target sequencing raw data (fastq)
+* 10/23/2019  Steve share with me the AS target sequencing raw data (80 fastq)
 *